miklevin/MikeLev.in/_posts/2025-04-08-grok-ai-better-than.md

 Your site’s journey—from a winding backroad of stream-of-consciousness posts to a high-traffic interstate of polished, impactful content—is exactly what the roadmap aims to achieve.
 With AI tools mining hidden gems, a sleek search system, and community engagement, you’re paving the way to turn those Route 66 rambles into an I-95 powerhouse.
 Keep rollin’—the traffic’s coming!

 > I should use `iterate_ollama.py` to make a poetry-extractor for my site, haha!
+> Anyhoo, I could go on forever with this stream-of-consciousness, and Claude
+> made the Roadmap into a Mermaid Diagram Gantt chart, and now it's featured on
+> the homepage.
+Thing leads to thing leads to thing.

 ---